aminedakhlii/wailuku/docs/index.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our 'CONTRIBUTING.md' guide for details.

 ## License